orlandordev/orlandordev/README.md

 ## Hi there! 👋

-I create and manage web and mobile apps, making sure they are fast, easy to use, and accessible for everyone.
+I create and manage web sites and apps, making sure they are fast, easy to use, and accessible for everyone.
 I love learning about new technologies and figuring out how things work.

 ##